-The Helmeted Squash Bug loves to drink plant juices and can emit quite a stink if you bother it.
+The Helmeted Squash Bug loves to drink plant juices and can put up quite a stink if you insist on bothering it.

 They range across the entire North American continent.
 They can be found in forests, fields, gardens and on shrubs.
 The Helmeted Squash Bug, like all Leaf-Footed Bugs, can emit an malodorous secretion when disturbed or threatened.